-How to transfer your old Mac's data to your new Mac
+Move from your old Mac to your new one with help from Migration Assistant

 - Connect your old and new computers to a power source - Both devices need to be plugged into a power source to ensure that you don't run out of juice in the middle of the migration process.

-- Get your Thunderbolt, FireWire, or Ethernet cable ready - Direct connection is the fastest way to migrate your data from your old Mac to your new.
-If you don't have the required cable, you can use your local Wi-Fi network instead.
+- If you installed antivirus or firewall software on either Mac, turn that software off until after the migration is complete.

-How to migrate your old Mac's data to your new Mac
+How to transfer data to new Mac using Migration Assistant

-- Connect the Thunderbolt, FireWire, or Ethernet cable from your old Mac to your new Mac.

-- If you are using local Wi-Fi, make sure both Macs are connected to the same Wi-Fi network.

-Open your new Mac
+Step 1: On your new Mac:

-- Double-click on the Utilities folder.
+- Choose the Utilities folder.

 - Click Continue.

+- Log into your Mac account, if applicable.
+This will shut down every open app on your Mac.

-- Click From a Mac... when prompted to select how you want to transfer your information.
+- Select how you want to transfer your information: from a Mac, Time Machine backup, or startup disk.

 Click Continue.

-- Double-click on the Utilities folder.
+- Choose the Utilities folder.

 - Click Continue.